Todd Sullivan

 While each medical practice sale has unique considerations, these six key steps create a strategic framework for physician owners on how to sell a medical practice smoothly:

-Step 1: Prepare for the sale
+Step 1: Prepare for the Sale

 Preparing your medical practice for sale is a crucial first step to maximizing its value and attracting qualified buyers down the line.